-TO VOTE BY MAIL, PLEASE DETACH WHITE PROXY CARD HERE AND SI GN, DATE AND RETURN IN THE POSTAGE-PAID ENVELOPE PROVIDED - Please mark your vote as in this example The Board of Directors recommends you vote "FOR" all the nominees listed in Proposal 1 and "FOR" Proposal 2. • Proposal 1 To elect the directors of the Company to hold office until the Company's 2019 Annual Meeting of Stockholders or The Board of Directors makes no recommendation with respect to Proposal 3. until their successors are duly elected and qualified.
-Proposal 3 To approve the non-binding FOR AGAINST ABSTAIN Nominees: (01) Richard P. Dutkiewicz; (02) Todd G. Owens; (03) Douglas F. Ray stockholder proposal relating to a reduction in fees paid to Fifth Street Management as described in the Proxy Statement.
+TO VOTE BY MAIL, PLEASE DETAI CH WHITE PROXY CARD HE ERE AND S IGN, DATE AND RETURN IN THE POSTAGE-PAID ENVELOPE PROVIDED Please mark your vote as in this example - ٦ The Board of Directors recommends you vote all the nominees listed in Proposal 1 and "FO Proposal 1 To elect the directors of the Company to hold office until the Company's 2019 Annual Meeting of Stockholders or The Board of Directors makes no recommendation with respect to Proposal 3. until their successors are duly elected an d qualified.
+Froposal 3 To approve the non-binding STAIN Nominees: (01) Richard P. Dutkiewicz; (0 Douglas F. Ray 2) Todd G. Owens; (03 3) stockholder proposal requesting a reduction in fees paid to Fifth Street Management, as described in the Proxy Statement.
 FOR ALL WITHHOLD ALL FOR ALL EXCEPT The Board of Directors recommends that you vote AGAINST Proposal 4.
-(INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "For All Except" box above and write the name of nominee(s) on the line provided below).
+(INSTRUCTION: To withhold authority to vote mark "For All Except" box above and write the provided below).
 Proposal 4 To approve the binding proposal put forth by RiverNorth to terminate the Investment Advisory Agreement with Fifth Street Management LLC.
-Proposal 2 To ratify the appointment of PricewaterhouseCoopers LLP as the Company's Independent Registered Public Accountants for the fiscal year ending September 2016.
-To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
-Date: (Signature) (Signature, Joint Owner) Title(s) NOTE: Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, trustee or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+BSTAIN Proposal 2 To ratify the appointment of PricewaterhouseCoopers LLP as the Company's Independent Registered Pub Accountants for the fiscal year ending FOR AGAINST ABSTAIN To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+September 2016.
+Date: (Signature) (Signature, Joint Owner) - Title(s) - NOTE: Please sign exactly as your name(s) appear(s) hereon.
+W /hen signing as attorney, executor, administrator, trustee or other fiduci please give full title as such.
+Joint owners should each sign personally holders must sign.
+If a corporation or partnership, please sign in iary, /.
+All